ALI-XIIX/LiverCirhosisStagePredictionModelContribution/README.md

 ## Project Status
 This repository contains the **exploratory data analysis portion of the project**.
 Other stages of the team project involved building and evaluating machine learning models for predicting liver cirrhosis stages.
+The code is not runnable due to the other codes not present but there are sample outputs above

 ## Disclaimer
 This project was created for **educational and data science learning purposes only**.
 The analysis should not be used for medical diagnosis or clinical decision-making.